Solid support around the country

-We participate in various projects that encourage development and progress in society and strive to throw our weight behind different projects and associations around the country.
-We want our contribution to be dynamic by being a trusted partner for a number of years and then moving on to a new initiative.
-We look to supporting both sports, culture and the arts, in addition to charities and education.
-We publish an extensive selection of content on the economy and focus on education and debate about finances.
+We participate in various projects that encourage development and progress in society.
+The Bank’s policy is to have a positive impact on society and we look to supporting both sports, culture and the arts, in addition to sustainability initiative, charities and education.
+We publish an extensive selection of content on the economy and focus on education and public debate about finances with the aim of stimulating discussion and contributing to public knowledge.

 Funds and grants

-We have established funds to support projects that we consider likely to enrich Icelandic society for the future.
-Special judging panels, made up of experts in each field, many of who are independent of the Bank, review the applications and the application process is both transparent and professional.
+The goal of the Bank’s funds is to support projects that we consider likely to enrich Icelandic society for the future.
+Dedicated judging panels, made up of experts in each field, many of whom are independent of the Bank, review the applications and the application process is both transparent and professional.

 Community Fund and scholarships

 Landsbankinn's Community Fund is key to our support for the community.
-In 2023, scholarships were awarded in the amount of ISK 6 million and community grants in the amount of ISK 15 million - a total of ISK 21 million.
-Since 2011, 466 projects have received grants from the Community Fund in the total amount of ISK 225 million.
+In 2024, scholarships were awarded in the amount of ISK 6 million and community grants in the amount of ISK 15 million - a total of ISK 21 million.
+Since 2011, almost 500 projects have received grants in the total amount of over ISK 225 million from Landsbankinn’s Community Fund.
 Community grants are intended as support for projects, including by humanitarian and charitable organisations, projects in the fields of education, research and science, projects connected to culture and the arts, preventative measures and youth activities, and environmental and nature conservation.

 Sustainability Fund

-Seven interesting projects were awarded grants from Landsbankinn’s Sustainability Fund in the total amount of ISK 10 million.
-The projects share the common factor of having a positive impact on the environment and contributing to growing sustainability in industry and the community.
-The allocation process has a special focus on the energy transition and supports the UN Sustainable Development Goals no. 13, on climate action, and no. 9, on industry, innovation and infrastructure.
+Five interesting projects were awarded grants from Landsbankinn’s Sustainability Fund in the total amount of ISK 10 million.
+The initiatives share the common factor of having a positive impact on the environment and contributing to growing sustainability in industry and the community.
+The allocation process has a special focus on the energy transition and supports the UN Sustainable Development Goals no. 13, on climate action, and no. 8, on decent work and economic growth.

 Culture and the arts

-Providing support for a wide array of cultural events, festivals and musicians allows the Bank to combine social responsibility and its endeavour to actively promote art and culture in Iceland.
+Providing support for a wide array of cultural events, festivals and musicians allows the Bank to combine its efforts to have a positive impact and its endeavour to actively promote art and culture in Iceland.

 DesignMarch